-The Scottish Government's International Development Policy articulates the vision of Scotland's place in the world as a good global citizen, committed to play its role in achieving the vision of the Sustainable Development Goals in our partner countries of Malawi, Rwanda, Zambia, and Pakistan.
+The Scottish Government's new International Development Strategy (2016) articulates the vision of Scotland's place in the world as a good global citizen, committed to play its role in achieving the vision of the Sustainable Development Goals in our partner countries of Malawi, Rwanda, Zambia, and Pakistan.
 With a focus on working in partnership and achieving real and tangible outcomes on the ground, the Policy seeks to build upon both the historical and contemporary relationships that exist between Scotland and the developing world.

-The Scottish Government's £9 million International Development Fund is focussed on seven countries around the world.
-We have a partnership agreement with the Government of Malawi and around half of our funding goes to projects in that country.
-We also support projects in three other countries in Sub Saharan Africa and in 3 countries in South Asia.
-The Small Grants Funding Round has been set up to provide funding to smaller NGOs for projects in our 7 priority countries.
+The Scottish Government's £9 million International Development Fund is focussed on four countries: Malawi, Rwanda, Zambia, and Pakistan.
+We have a partnership agreement with the Government of Malawi that aims to build upon over a century and a half of cooperation for development.
+We also support projects in Rwanda and Zambia, and provide funding for scholarships in Pakistan.
+The Small Grants Funding Round has been set up to provide funding to smaller NGOs for projects around the world.

-In addition, we are currently funding work in Uganda and South Africa through our partnership with Sport Relief and over the last few years we have provided emergency humanitarian funding in response to the crises in Syria, the Philippines, Gaza and West Africa.
+In addition, over the last few years we have provided emergency humanitarian funding in response to the crises in Syria, the Philippines, Gaza, West Africa, and Yemen.

 The Scottish Government is also funding projects in Sub Saharan Africa through the Climate Justice Fund.